-On 28 October 2020, the Company granted Burley Minerals Ltd (ABN 44 645 324 992) (Burley) an option to acquire 70% of the issued capital of the Company for an option fee of \$65,000.
-The Company will have a free carried interest in the Yerecoin Project until the completion of a Bankable Feasibility Study, at which time each party will need to fund their proportionate expenditure or dilute under standard dilution clauses accordingly.
-Burley is planning on an ASX listing and is proposing to raise \$6 million raise to fund exploration.
+On 28 October 2020, the Company secured an option to acquire 70% of the issued capital of Novarange Pty Ltd for an option fee of \$65,000.
+Burley is planning on an ASX listing and is proposing to raise \$6 million raise to fund exploration of Novarange's Yerecoin Project.